Skip to main content

 Do ISA transfers count towards my allowance?

 The rules are a little different for transfers into LISAs.
-If you transfer previous tax year’s savings into a LISA from a different type of ISA, it will count towards the annual LISA allowance.
+If you transfer the previous tax year’s savings into a LISA from a different type of ISA, it will count towards the annual LISA allowance.
 You can read more about this on our ISA Transfer page.

 Since it was introduced back in 1999, the ISA allowance has never been reduced, but it’s always important to check to make sure you’re not going over the limit.